cryart1337/affect2/README.md

 # Affect Bot
-This bot was put on the github so I decided to put the final version of this bot along with its website, I hope to help you char if you take commands from it or use it is open src now so anyone can do anything they want with this bo
+This bot was put on the github so I decided to put the final version of this bot along with its website, I hope to help you char if you take commands from it or use it is open src now so anyone can do anything they want with this bot (DONT USE SRC SKIDS AND LEARN HOW TO CODE!!!!!)

 **This Bot Was Made By: Andrei Lord#0001**